changchuming/changchuming.github.io/_posts/2019-07-07-Making-Wooden-Rings.md

 ### Finish

 Lastly, we had to apply finish to make the rings shiny and protect it from the elements.
-We applied CA glue and Guangjun buffed the rings for us using an orbital sander.
+We applied CA glue and Cheong Keat buffed the rings for us using an orbital sander.

 <img src="/assets/images/many_rings.jpg" class="thumbnail">
 *<sub>The many rings we made</sub>*